tus/tus-resumable-upload-protocol/protocol.md

 #### PATCH

-The Server MUST accept `PATCH` requests against any upload URL and and apply the bytes contained in the message at the given `Upload-Offset`.
+The Server MUST accept `PATCH` requests against any upload URL and apply the bytes contained in the message at the given `Upload-Offset`.
 All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.